scikit-tda/scikit-tda/docs/index.rst

 scikit-tda
 ----------

 scikit-tda is a home for compatible TDA libraries intended for non-researchers.
-We provide detailed documentation and unified APIs so that using TDA somes easily.
+We provide detailed documentation and unified APIs so that using TDA can be used in the wild.

+- Mapper
+- Persistent Homology
+- Persistence Images
+- Dimensionality Reduction

 .. toctree::